yehia67/documentation/wallets/0.1/trinity/how-to-guides/create-a-qr-code.md

 # Create a QR Code that Trinity can read

-**To avoid making senders enter transaction information such as your address or a message, you can create a QR code that can auto-populates the transaction fields in Trinity.
+**To avoid making senders enter transaction information such as your address or a message, you can create a QR code that auto-populates the transaction fields in Trinity.
 In this guide, you create a QR code, using the IOTA utility website.**

 QR codes speed up the process of sending a transaction in Trinity by auto-populating the Address, Value, and Message fields.
 By allowing senders to scan a QR code, recipients such as ecommerce websites can reduce the time it takes for customers to complete a purchase.